Manage cluster with Terraform

 • Set metadata.generation as a computed field .
 Add the following to your cluster resource configuration

-computed_fields = ["metadata.generated"]
+computed_fields = ["metadata.generation"]

 field_manager {